florianv/laravel-swap/README.md

 ### Laravel 5.7 or lesser

-If you use cache, add also cache adapter dependencies :
+If you use cache, add also PSR-6 adapter and PSR-16 bridge cache dependencies :

 ```bash
 $ composer require cache/illuminate-adapter cache/simple-cache-bridge
 ```

-These dependencies are not required with Laravel 5.8 or greater.
+These dependencies are not required with Laravel 5.8 or greater which [implements PSR-16](https://github.com/laravel/framework/pull/27217).

 ### Laravel 5.5+